 HOW DO I KNOW WHAT PART I SING?

-Some men know exactly what part they sing, but most don't.
+Some men or women know exactly what part they sing, but most don't.
 Many of our new members are not familiar with what parts there are in a barbershop chorus (or quartet).
 In most songs, the lead sings the melody (with a range like a second tenor for those more familiar with other types of choruses).
 The tenor floats above the melody and has a range like a first tenor.
 Many tenors in barbershop use falsetto to reach the notes they are given to sing.
 The bass provides the foundation down on the bottom, and the baritone fills in whatever is missing in the chord.
+(We sometimes say that the baritone sings the notes that nobody else wants.)
 Don't worry if you are not sure what part you should sing, because part of our director's job is to help you figure that out.

 IS IT HARD TO MEMORIZE ALL THE WORDS AND NOTES?